StephanDollberg/stephandollberg.github.io/about.md

 author_footer: false
 ---

 My name is Stephan Dollberg.
 I am a Master student in Electrical Engineering and Information Technology.
-My main interest is in programming and software development.
+I am most passionate about programming and software development.

-Language-wise I code in C++, Python and Go.
-My favorite topics are in the areas of systems engineering such as concurrency, networking and security.
-I am interested in the technologies that make up the web, as well.
-I am also a member of the gn00bz CTF team.
+I mostly code in C++, Python and Go.
+My main areas of interest are in systems engineering such as concurrency, networking or simple optimization of data structures and algorithms.
+I am also keen on security, especially topics related to the web.
+I am a member of the gn00bz CTF team.

 Think Big,